-This guide is designed to approximate the experience of browsing the library shelves to see which documents are available in the UCSD Library's collection of print and online federal government documents.
+This guide was designed to approximate the experience of browsing the library shelves to see which documents are available in the UCSD Library's collection of print and online federal government documents.
 On a larger scale, these pages present a history of SuDocs call numbers assigned to federal agencies over the years.

 Documents at UCSD Library

 - Important Note: the UCSD Library recently migrated to a new catalog system.
 Because the catalog links on this guide were no longer valid, they have been removed.
 You can find holdings in the new catalog by going to the browse search, changing the drop-down menu to "SUDOC call numbers", and entering call numbers from this guide (or other sources).

 Documents Not Available at UCSD Library

 - the UCSD Library does not have a comprehensive collection of documents; we may, however, be able to help you obtain relevant documents from other sources

 - many federal government publications, especially older volumes, have been digitized and may be found in the HathiTrust digital library and other sources.